-The Office of the Dean of Students is responsible for conducting formal investigations of complaints against students alleging sex discrimination and sexual harassment.
-The Office of Institutional Equity is responsible for conducting formal investigations of complaints against nonstudents alleging sex discrimination and sexual harassment.
+The Office of the Dean of Students is responsible for conducting formal investigations of complaints against students alleging sexual discrimination and sexual harassment.
+The Office of Institutional Equity is responsible for conducting formal investigations of complaints against non-students alleging sexual discrimination and sexual harassment.
 If a complaint is directed against an individual who would otherwise play a role in investigating and attempting to resolve the complaint, the function assigned to that person by these procedures will be delegated to another person.